These Are The 10 Drunkest Cities In Texas

 Liquor stores per capita: 44th

-Harker Heights is a smallish place (in Texas standards) that’s about 3 or 6 beers north of Austin, depending on how buzzed folks want to be when they meet up with friends.
+Harker Heights is a smallish place that’s about 3 or 6 beers north of Austin, depending on how buzzed folks want to be when they meet up with friends.
 With bars like Wet Willy’s and All Bottoms Up, it sounds like the peeps who live here are having a good ole’ time just about sunup to sundown.

 We’re not saying that there aren’t simply thousands of wasted people stumbling around in some of the bigger cities.
 But there are also hundreds of thousands of people in San Antonio, Houston and Dallas who are content with a night in, stressing out over their fantasy lineups on a Friday night.